zammad/zammad-org/src/de/documentation/use/guides/mobile-view.md

 ---
 order: 5
-title: 'Mobilansicht verwenden'
+title: 'Use mobile view'
 ---

-# Mobilansicht verwenden
+# Use mobile view

 ## Einführung